Fire Hazard Severity Zone Map

 Fire Hazard Severity Zone Map (FHSZ) Update

 The State Fire Marshal is responsible for identifying moderate, high, and very high fire hazard severity zones based on consistent statewide criteria and based on the severity of fire hazard that is expected to prevail in those areas.
-As part of this requirement, CAL FIRE has made recommendations for Local Responsibility Areas (LRA).
+As part of this requirement, CAL FIRE has made recommendations for Local Responsibility Areas (LRA) that were rolled out on March 24, 2025.
 All State Responsibility Areas were addressed in 2024.

 *(Once map is open, click on the magnifying glass in the upper left hand corner)

-If you would like to submit public comment related to the adoption of the fire hazard severity zones in the jurisdiction of Chino Valley Fire, you can e-mail FHSZMap@chofire.org.
+If you have questions related to the fire hazard severity zones in the jurisdiction of Chino Valley Fire, you can e-mail firemarshal@chofire.org.

-Per California Government Code, the Fire District must make the information available for public review and comment within 30 days of receiving the map and within 120 days, the Fire District must designate, by Ordinance, moderate, high, and very high fire hazard severity zones.
+Per California Government Code, the Fire District was required to make the information available for public review and comment within 30 days of receiving the map and within 120 days, the Fire District must designate, by Ordinance, moderate, high, and very high fire hazard severity zones.

 Additional Information: